naolatam/B1-infrastructure-project/Monitoring/monitoring.md

     2. **Using docker**:
         1. **Storage**
-            - To ensure you will not need to remake the grafana configuration at all restart, we create a docker volume to store them.
+            - To ensure you will not need to remake the grafana configuration every time you restart, we create a docker volume to store them.
             ```
             docker volumes create grafana-storage
             ```